dvsa/vol-app/docs/infrastructure/terraform/idp/README.md

 # DVSA Document Processing Pipeline

-A serverless, event-driven AWS CDK stack that automates DVSA Bank Statement Quality Checks for the Office of the Traffic Commissioner.
+A serverless, event-driven Terraform module that automates DVSA Bank Statement Quality Checks for the Office of the Traffic Commissioner.